astrakhantsev/astrakhantsev/_posts/2016-10-26-java-scala-word2vec-libs.md

 As we can see, dl4j works significantly slower.

-This may be caused by several reasons, which I actually don't want to investigate.
+This may be caused by several reasons.
-Probably, there is some flaw in experiment setup, so take these results with a grain of salt.
+Probably, there is some flaw in experiment setup, so -- again -- take these results with a grain of salt.
-Probably, this is due to missing native libraries on my machine; I tried to install different blas listed in [ND4j guide](http://nd4j.org/getstarted.html), but it isn't trivial and I didn't invest much time into that.
+Probably, dl4j works so slow because of missing native libraries on my machine; I tried to install different blas listed in [ND4j guide](http://nd4j.org/getstarted.html), but it isn't trivial and I didn't invest much time into that.